oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 Services can be exposed externally via load balancer on a specific port (the type field is LoadBalancer) or can be mapped on to an external to the cluster port (basically it's randomly assigned when the type is NodePort) but by default are only visible inside the cluster (or if the type is ClusterIP).
 In this case we're going to be using ingress to provide the access to the services from the outside world so we'll not use a load balancer.

-The helidon-kubernetes/base-kubernetes/servicesClusterIP.yaml file defined the services for us.
-Below is the definition of the storefront service (the file also defines the stock manager and zipkin servcies as well)
+The various services files define the services for us.
+Below is the definition of the storefront service (there are also files which define the stock manager and zipkin services as well)

 ```
 apiVersion: v1